SQL ALTER TABLE statement

 Here is a clear, practical, and complete guide to the SQL ALTER TABLE statement, including examples for MySQL, PostgreSQL, SQL Server, and Oracle.

-What ALTER TABLE Does
+What SQL ALTER TABLE statement Does

 ALTER TABLE modifies the structure of an existing table.